Best Battery for Solar in Camper Van Conversion and RV

 Here’s the deciding questions: How many days will 5,500 cycles or 900 cycles last us, and do we want a product to last us longer?

 In our real van life, we don’t fully cycle the battery every day!
 There are days where we spend very little time in the van using electricity (we’d rather be out climbing).
-A long, sunny day means we have incoming solar power replenishing our consumption in real-time.
+And long, sunny day means we have incoming solar power replenishing our consumption in real-time.
 A lot of driving means more than enough charging from the alternator.
 Honestly it’s not uncommon for us to only draw our batteries to 15% DOD.

 An AGM battery with a 900 cycle life will last us about 4 years, accounting for low usage days and remaining battery life.